 Asian shares mixed after Trump inauguration, dollar weakens

-Japanese stocks tumbled while Chinese markets gained Monday after U.S. President Donald Trump promised "American first" policies, adding to concern about possible protectionism.
-KEEPING SCORE: The Shanghai Composite Index rose 0.3 percent to 3,133.61 and Hong Kong's Hang Seng advanced 0.1 percent to 22,898.96.
+Japanese stocks tumbled while Chinese markets gained Monday after Donald Trump took office as U.S. president and promised "American first" policies, adding to concerns about the threat of protectionism.
+KEEPING SCORE: The Shanghai Composite Index rose 0.9 percent to 9,412.54 and Hong Kong's Hang Seng added 0.7 percent to 23,051.68.

 Start the conversation, or Read more at The Miami Herald.